-In order to understand the relationship between a UX Designer (UXD) and the UI Designer (UID), it is important at first to understand the job responsibilities of each.
-In order to develop a UX/UI workflow, it is crucial to develop the individual style of coordinating the process with each other.
+To understand the relationship between a UX Designer (UXD) and a UI Designer (UID), it is important first to understand the job responsibilities of each.
+To develop a UX/UI workflow, it is crucial to develop the individual style of coordinating the process with each other.
 For instance, some of the basic aspects of the job may involve the same requirements.
-In order to understand the relationship between a UX Designer (UXD) and the UI Designer (UID), it is important at first to understand the job responsibilities of each.
-In order to develop a UX/UI workflow, it is crucial to develop the individual style of coordinating the process with each other.
+To understand the relationship between a UX Designer (UXD) and a UI Designer (UID), it is important first to understand the job responsibilities of each.
+To develop a UX/UI workflow, it is crucial to develop the individual style of coordinating the process with each other.
 For instance, some of the basic aspects of the job may involve the same requirements.

-There are many behind-the-scenes that keep happening during the course of creating a great product.
-For the UX-UI team this would mean mapping the customer journeys and analyzing user personas.
+There are many behind-the-scenes that keep happening while creating a great product.
+For the UX-UI team, this would mean mapping the customer journeys and analyzing user personas.
 These head start to the very first phase of the workflow process coming all the way down to implementation.
-It can be alluring to lookup for inspiration on Behance and get into the wireframing mode, but the best approach to look at the project in hand is to go via the problem identifying and solving route.
+It can be alluring to look for inspiration on Behance and get into the wireframing mode, but the best approach to look at the project in hand is to go via the problem-identifying and solving route.

 Understanding the workflow of a UX/UI design process

 Perhaps, not many designers in the field realize the importance of gathering materials at an early stage.
 It is the most crucial part of any design process.
 This impacts so much that it can make or break the entire process.
 As the designer of the project, you should be on the same page as the client and document every possible idea out of your interactions and brainstorming sessions.

 Phase 2: Splitting bigger tasks into smaller goals